judering/judering.github.io/live/index.md

 13.10.

 ## The River Was Never Afraid (2024) - written for Evlana ensemble
-- Evlana ensemble, New Music Dublin, 5.30pm, 6th April, Kevein Barry room.
+- Evlana ensemble, New Music Dublin, 5.30pm, 6th April, Kevin Barry room.
 - Evlana ensemble, Finding a Voice Festival, Clonmel, Ireland, 7,30pm, STAC chapel.

 ## The Sylph (2017) - one of the Ring Lieder collection.